ocadotechnology/test-arranger/README.md

 ```
 We're testing now that the report was created for "Some brand" brand.
 But is that really the goal?
-It makes more sense to expect that the report will be generated for the brand, the given product is assigned to.
+It makes more sense to expect that the report will be generated for the same brand, the given product is assigned to.
-So what we want to test is that:
+So what we want to test is:
 ```java
 //arrange
 Product product = Arranger.some(Product.class);